khaors/geocompr/main.md

 The above example illustrates the components of `sf` objects.
 Firstly, coordinates define the geometry of the simple feature geometry (`sfg`).
-Secondly, we can combine the geometries in a simple feature collection (`sfc`) which also stores the CRS.
+Secondly, we can combine the geometries in a simple feature geometry column (`sfc`) which also stores the CRS.
 Subsequently, we store the attribute information on the geometries in a `data.frame`.
 Finally, the `st_sf()` function combines the attribute table and the `sfc` object in an `sf` object.